reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 - The MIT license specified here is for the Magisk Module, not for Dolby nor Sony apps and blobs.

 ## Descriptions
-- Equalizer soundfx ported from Sony Xperia 10 (I4113) and integrated as a Magisk Module for all supported and rooted devices with Magisk
+- Equalizer soundfx ported from Sony Xperia 10 (I4113) and Sony Xperia 1 II (XQ-AT51) and integrated as a Magisk Module for all supported and rooted devices with Magisk.
-- Dolby Atmos from Sony Xperia 1 II (XQ-AT51) (READ Optionals to activate!)
-- Sound Enhancement is a post process type soundfx
-- Dolby Atmos is a global type soundfx (READ Optionals to activate!)
-- The Dolby Atmos changes ro.product.manufacturer system property, may breaks your platform apps and features functionality
+- The Dolby Atmos changes ro.product.manufacturer system property, may breaks your platform apps and features functionality (READ Optionals bellow to activate!)
-- Sound Enhancement FX can only be applied with Music apps that uses external EQ such as Xperia Music, Youtube Music, and Spotify.
-Not working with SoundCloud or Youtube app.
 - Doesn't support ACDB module because using effect proxy
-- Sound Enhancement FX deactivates any global type soundfx while turned on
-- Will take about 3 minutes after device boot until Sound Enhancement FX is started

 ## Sources
 - https://dumps.tadiphone.dev/dumps/sony/i4113 kirin_dsds-user-10-53.1.A.2.2-053001A00020000200894138764-release-keys